ResEng-OpenFOAM/assignment-04-meshing-for-res-eng-tasks/README.md

-The goal is to mesh a 1D domain of total length 1 km to 20 cells where each cell will maintain a pressure difference of 20 psia (that's around 1.38e5 Pa) in the steady state of the flow.
+The goal is to mesh a 1D domain of total length 1 km to 20 cells where each cell will maintain a pressure difference of 20 psia (that's around 1.38e5 Pa) in the steady state of the flow where the volumetric flowrate is expected to be `Q = 1e-6 m3/s`.

 3. Assuming that `|a| = 0.0896` and that the flow is going out of the well into the porous media, find the corresponding